jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 ![CacheConfiguration__mdt Organization Record](cache-configuration-organization-record.png)

 There's just one important step left - we need to incorporate new `CacheConfiguration__mdt` object into the `CacheManager` class.

-# TODO add summary about how `CacheConfiguration__mdt` has been incorporated
+The first step is to expand the `Cacheable` interface to have 2 new methods that are driven by the `CacheConfiguration__mdt` record:

+1. `Boolean isEnabled()` - indicates if the cache is enabled (and data should be cached) or disabled (and no data should be cached)
+2. `Boolean isImmutable()` - indicates if a cache value can be changed once it's been set.
+This gives developers to control if the first or last cache value specified is used when `put(String, Object)` is called.

+The `PlatformCache` and `TransactionCache` inner classes below now both have these 2 new methods, and other existing methods have been updated to check `isEnabled()` and `isImmutable()` before executing existing logic.

 ```java
 public without sharing class CacheManager_v6_configurations {